 Yewna moved deftly between the crewmen, but she was not very hard to follow.
 Her bright dress was like a banner leading Nin on… leading him on to where?
 They’d shared a night of great conversations.
 What was that compared to her duties as a Princess?

 The airship clamped with the Flagship in a shuttering crunch.
 Nin would have been a lot more shaken if not for everyone else.
 Here they were thousands of feet in the air, in these wondrous contraptions, and not an ounce of excitement.
 Only Yewna’s bobbing curls of tri-colored hair gave rise to the joy of the moment.
-She turned and gave him another murderous look, dow brown eyes staring between the strand.
+She turned and gave him another murderous look, doe brown eyes staring between the strands.

 “Yewna!”
 A deep voice called from the walking bridge that connected the two ships.

 “Daddy!”
-Yewna responded, running to a man of stature with salt and pepper beard.
+Yewna responded, running to a man of stature with a salt and pepper beard.
 It couldn’t hide his generous grin.
 A silver and gold ringlet was woven into his hair.
 This was the king… or well, one of 88 kings and queens that ruled the floating continent of Ronalee.